●We use high-quality raw fish from Tsukiji fish Market

 The menu will be the following:

 Sushi - Starting off, instead of using a rice cooker, we will cook rice in an ordinary pot using an easy but efficient Japanese cooking method.
-Making sushi rice is considered to be one of the most important step.
+Making sushi rice is considered to be one of the most importnat step.
 We actually prepare the authentic sushi rice together.
 Then we will make a variety of sushi.
-Yes, the process of making sesame sprinkled sushi rolls is rather complicated, but lets enjoy the challege!
+Yes, the process of making sesame sprinkled sushi rolls is rather complicated, but lets enjoy the challenge!!
 Additionally, Yuka will even teach you how to cut the block of fish in the way Japanese professionals cut sushi.
 Depending on the season, the ingredients can be changed.

 Cutting fish - We cut tuna blocks for sushi which is complitely different from sashimi.